smoelius/ethereum_input_bus/README.md

 ## Introduction

-Ethereum Input Bus (EIB) provides a means for moving data onto the Ethereuem blockchain securely.
+Ethereum Input Bus (EIB) provides a means for moving data onto the Ethereum blockchain securely.

 More specifically, EIB allows an Ethereum contract to crowd-source a read from the InterPlanetary File System ([IPFS](https://ipfs.io/)), and for a respondent to supply the data and prove that the data is